crramirez/windows-uwp.es-es/windows-apps-src/design/devices/designing-for-tv.md

 ---
 Description: Design your app so that it looks good and functions well on your television.
-title: Diseñar para Xbox y televisión ms.assetid: 780209cb-3e8a-4cf7-8f80-8b8f449580bf
+title: Diseño para Xbox y televisión ms.assetid: 780209cb-3e8a-4cf7-8f80-8b8f449580bf
 label: Designing for Xbox and TV
 template: detail.hbs